-Stalingrad became infamous for its savage close quarters, house-to-house and urban fighting.
-The battle saw the Russians halt the Germans, allowing their winter counter-offensive to surround them.
-Frozen and starving, the German 6th Army was forced to surrender in the winter of 1943.
+The battle for Stalingrad became infamous for the savagery of its close quarters fighting, house-tohouse and room-to-room through the rubble of the industrial city.
+A desperate fight saw the Russians halt the offensive and finally hold the Germans, allowing the Red Army's winter counter-offensive to surround and trap them.
+Finally, frozen and starving, the German 6th Army was forced to surrender in the winter of 1943.